Part I

 It feels like: Grounded strength, focused vitality, and quiet inner command.

 The Serpent awakens the energy.
 The Dragon embodies it.
-Dragon’s Fire names Kundalini once it is tempered—fuel held inside a trustworthy engine.
+Dragon’s Fire names Kundalini once it is tempered—power held with steadiness and direction.

 Reframing the Hero’s Journey: The Dragon Within